 Advisor Satisfaction Rankings

-Edward Jones ranks highest in overall satisfaction among employee advisors for a second consecutive study with a score of 901 on a 1,000-point scale, and performs particularly well in the technology and firm performance factors.
-Raymond James and Associates, Inc., ranks second overall (864), and performs well in the compensation and firm performance factors.
+Edward Jones ranks highest in overall satisfaction among employee advisor firms, with a score of 907, and performs particularly well in the work environment, job duties and firm performance factors.
+Raymond James & Associates, Inc., ranks second overall (891), and performs well in the compensation and firm performance factors.

-Commonwealth Financial Network ranks highest in overall satisfaction among independent advisors for a second consecutive study with an overall score of 917.
-The firm also earns high scores in the job duties, firm performance and technology factors.
-Raymond James Financial Services follows in the rankings (887), performing well in firm performance and firm's services and support offered to financial advisors.
+Commonwealth Financial Network ranks highest in overall satisfaction among independent advisor firms with an overall score of 945.
+The firm also earns high scores in the firm performance, people and job duties factors.
+Cambridge Investment Research, Inc., ranks second (895) and Raymond James Financial Services ranks third (879).

-The 2012 U.S. Financial Advisor Satisfaction Study is based on responses of nearly 2,800 financial advisors.
+The 2013 U.S. Financial Advisor Satisfaction Study is based on responses of more than 2,500 financial advisors.
 Survey sample and industry weighting was provided by Qualified Media and Investment News.
-The study was conducted between November 2011 and January 2012.
+The study was conducted between October 2012 and February 2013.

 About J.D.
 Power and Associates

 Headquartered in Westlake Village, Calif., J.D.
 Power and Associates is a global marketing information services company providing forecasting, performance improvement, social media and customer satisfaction insights and solutions.
 The company's quality and satisfaction measurements are based on responses from millions of consumers annually.
 For more information on car reviews and ratings, car insurance, health insurance, cell phone ratings, and more, please visit JDPower.com.
 J.D.
 Power and Associates is a business unit of The McGraw-Hill Companies.